About Me and the Blog

 I always say Cancun is a very ugly city and it’s not where you immerse yourself in the Mexican culture, BUT it has so much beauty in it and so much to offer.

-It makes a great base to explore Mexico while enjoying its spectacular turquoise views and white sand beaches.
+It is a great base from which to explore Mexico while enjoying its spectacular turquoise views and white sand beaches.

-I hope this site will make you discover new places and help you organize the trip of a lifetime to the most popular Mexican beach destination.
+I hope this site will help you discover new places and organize the trip of a lifetime to the most popular Mexican beach destination.

 “I travel not to go anywhere but to go.
 I travel for travel’s sake.
 The great affair is to move.”